RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

 4. When prompted provide the username (**azureuser**) and the password (**Pa$$w0rd1234**) that will be configured as the local Administrator account on that virtual machines.azureadmin

-5. Close the PowerShell session Cloud Shell pane.
+5. Once VM is created, close the PowerShell session Cloud Shell pane.

 6. In the Azure portal, search for **Virtual machines** and verify the **myVMPS** is running.
 This may take a few minutes.